aaronholsonege/pointer/README.md

 ## Legacy IE

-IE8 and below do not support this library without jQuery.
+IE8 and below does not support this library without jQuery.
 Legacy IE does not use the `addEventListener()` event model, but instead the proprietary `attachEvent()` model which does not allow for dispatching custom events.

 Instead of creating and dispatching the custom pointer events through the native DOM API, jQuery is used to create and dispatch the events.
 This requires all event handlers be bound through jQuery.